renato1010/scrapping-challenge/README.md

   - Validate that URL is a FQDN, and show an error message if not.
   - Give some indication in the UI when successfully submitting.

-2. Once a target has been received by the backend, run some checks on the headers and response returned by the website:
+2. Once a target has been received by the backend, run some checks on the headers and response returned when making a request to the target:
   - Required: Is an x-frame-options security header setup and secure?
   - Required: Is HSTS setup and secure?
   - Required: Do either the headers or the page contain a CSP policy?
 Does the CSP appear relatively secure?